Federal income tax: Rules & ways to reduce your tax burden

 Prizes and awards

 Different types of income may be taxed in different ways.
-For example, your capital gains, meaning the amount you make when you sell an asset for more than you paid for it, are taxed differently than the income you earn at your job.
-If you have more than one type of income, it’s important to use the appropriate tax forms to ensure you’re paying the correct tax rate and type on each form of income.
+For example, capital gains, the profit made from selling an asset for more than the purchase price, are taxed differently than the income earned from work.
+People who have more than one type of income should ensure they use appropriate tax forms to ensure they’re paying the correct tax rate and type on each form of income.

 Gross income vs. net income

-As you learn about federal income taxes, it’s important to understand the difference between your gross income and your net income.
+When learning about federal income taxes, it’s important to understand the difference between gross income and net income.

 Your gross income is your total earnings.
 For example, if your employer pays you a salary of $100,000, then your gross income is $100,000.
-However, you likely don’t actually get $100,000 from your paychecks.
+You likely don’t actually get the full $100,000 from your paycheck, however.
 Instead, money is taken out for taxes, benefits, and other withholdings.
 The amount you earn after taxes and deductions is your net income.

-Throughout the year, your employer withholds money from your paychecks to pay for various forms of taxes, including income taxes, Social Security taxes, and Medicare taxes.
-However, the amount your employer withholds isn’t necessarily the amount you owe, as anyone who has ever gotten a tax refund or owed taxes at the end of the year knows.
+Your employer withholds money from your paychecks throughout the year to pay for various forms of taxes, including income taxes, Social Security taxes, and Medicare taxes.
+The amount your employer withholds isn’t necessarily the amount you owe, as anyone who has ever gotten a tax refund or owed taxes at the end of the year knows.

 The amount your employer withholds is based on the information you provide on your Form W-4.
-However, if the information on your W-4 doesn’t give an accurate picture of your financial and tax situation, it could result in your employer withholding too much or too little.
+However.
+If the information on your W-4 doesn’t give an accurate picture of your financial and tax situation, then your employer may be withholding too much or too little.

-At the end of the day, while your gross income is an important figure, your net income has a greater impact on your day-to-day life because it represents the amount you actually have available to spend on living expenses and other costs.
+Although your gross income is a useful metric when you track your personal finances, your net income has a greater impact on your day-to-day life.
+This figure represents the amount you actually have available to spend on living expenses and other costs.

 Filing federal income taxes